marcusmchale/algrow/README.md

 Features:

+    - Segmentation
         - Multiprocessing (-p num_cores)
         - Search for optimal accumulator threshold (param2 in HoughCircles) for circle detection
           - can be fixed to a constant to improve performance (option -ph)
         - Quality-control overlays (option -q)
         - Debugging pipeline to adapt thresholds (-D)
-    - Plots of replicates per "strain"
+    - Annotation
+      - Layout is determined by circles clustered into plates
+          - assumes as pseudo-grid like arrangement
+              - i.e. sequential rows or columns of plates, with each plate aggregating multiple circles
+          - Number of plates and circles per plate can be defined (options -npi and -cpp)
+          - ID incrementation is fully customisable by command line arguments (-crf, -clr, -ctb, -prf, -plr, -ptb)
+    - Analysis
+      - Requires:
+        - ID file (csv) containing the "tank", "well" and "strain" supports automated analysis.
+        - regex patterns defined in config file to pull out "tank" number and date/time from image filenames.
       - Regression model of log transformed values to determine daily relative daily growth rate (RGR)
-    - RGR per disc and per strain with boxplots and summmary table per strain
+      - Data exported as csv files, including raw values, RGR and per strain summaries
-        - With and without filtering for outliers (residual sum of squares (RSS) from disc growth RGR model > 1.5 * IQR)
+          - Summaries provided with and without filtering for outliers
+            - Outliers identified by residual sum of squares (RSS) from disc growth RGR model (> 1.5 * IQR)
-    - Layout is determined by circles clustered into plates, ID incrementation is fully customisable
+      - Plots exported as png images (area estimates over time for each disc, model fits and boxplots of RGR)

 ## Get started
 ### Distribution